Celery – The Best Vegetable for the HeartReading time: 8 min

 A lower risk of heart disease is linked to diets rich in fibrous foods like celery.

 Flavonoids have anti-inflammatory and protective properties for the cardiovascular system.
-These potent beneficial plant components abound in celery.

-In addition, it has folic acid and vitamin K. These nutrients are essential for producing red blood cells and efficient blood clotting.
+These nutrients are essential for producing red blood cells and efficient blood clotting.

-Promote good digestion.
+Promote good digestion

-Both soluble and insoluble fiber is crucial for digestive health.
 These two types of fiber are abundant in celery.

 Celery extract contains phytonutrients that may be beneficial in maintaining proper digestive mucosa.
-Also, its consumption can prevent gastric ulcers.

 Possibly helps memory